Top Taboos in Kikuyu Community

 Note that taboos in the Kikuyu community vary greatly and may not necessarily be followed by all sub-tribes.

-Although some of the ancient cultural beliefs have been washed away by modernity, the top 20 taboos in Kikuyu community still provide a sense of identity and connection to the past.
-To continue preserving culture, we must continue creating it.
+Although some ancient cultural beliefs have been washed away by modernity, these taboos in the Kikuyu community are still a source of identity.
+After all, to continue preserving culture, we must continue creating it.